 What dates are the residence halls available in the summer?

-Conference season in the summer usually begins the 3rd week of June and continues through August.
+Conference season begins June 20, 2016 and continues through August.

 Do the residence halls have air-conditioning?